Today in Tribe History: December 28, 1972

 Einar Diaz is born in Chiriqui, Panama.

-Diaz maintained a role behind the plate for the Tribe through the 2002 season.
-Following the season, he was dealt with pitcher Ryan Drese to the Texas Rangers for pitcher Aaron Myette and first baseman Travis Hafner.
+He maintained a role behind the plate for the Tribe through the 2002 season.
+Following the season, he was dealt with pitcher Ryan Drese to the Texas Rangers for pitcher Aaron Myette and first baseman Travis Hafner, with the latter paying far more obvious dividends in what would be viewed long-term as a substantial steal for the Indians organization.

-He played one season in Texas, playing in 101 games, before he was dealt prior to the 2004 season to the Montreal Expos.
+Diaz played one season in Texas, appearing in 101 games, before he was dealt prior to the 2004 season to the Montreal Expos.
 He spent 2005 in St. Louis Cardinals before re-signing with the Indians for the 2006 season.
 He spent the first five months of that season at Triple-A Buffalo before he was purchased by the Los Angeles Dodgers.
-He worked in three games for the Dodgers, his final appearances of his big league career, before spending the first half of the 2007 as a member of the Pittsburgh Pirates farm system.
+He worked in three games for the Dodgers, the final appearances of his big league career, before spending the first half of the 2007 playing in the Pittsburgh Pirates’ farm system.

-Following his career, he managed two seasons in the minors for the Baltimore Orioles and as of 2014 has worked as the club’s assistant hitting coach at the MLB level.
+Following his career, he managed two seasons in the minors for the Baltimore Orioles and worked as the club’s assistant hitting coach for three seasons from 2013 to 2015 before assisting the entire coaching staff.
+He has also served as a coach with Gigantes del Cibao of the Dominican Winter League following the 2016 season.